 The degree to which the affected state grazing lessees believed the MOU still applied to their situations is questionable.
 According to State Land Department records, they signed their 10-year grazing leases in 1986, the same year the initial San Pedro land exchange with Tenneco was completed.
 It was well known that the BLM had acquired the land to manage it as a riparian preserve.
 Also, the first bill to create the SPRNCA was introduced in Congress in 1986, and it included the 15-year grazing moratorium and an intention to expand the project outside of the boundaries of the original land exchange.
 They must have known their former state grazing leases were on shaky legal ground.

-The Safford District RMP also promised that the BLM would “intensively manage” the 6,521 former state acres and implement grazing allotment management plans for the “protection of the riparian values of the National Conservation Area.”
-This promise was important because one of the grazing allotments included 2.5 miles of important riparian habitat along the lower Babocomari River, a tributary of the San Pedro.
+The EIS also promised that the BLM would “intensively manage” the 6,521 former state acres and implement grazing allotment management plans for the “protection of the riparian values of the National Conservation Area.”
+This promise was important because one of the BLM grazing allotments that had been created from the state lands included 2.5 miles of desert riparian habitat along the lower Babocomari River, a tributary of the San Pedro.

-The BLM issued their final decision for the Safford District RMP in the fall of 1992, but it was only a partial one because they said several controversial issues needed to be “deferred.”
+The Safford District’s RMP decision in 1992 was only a partial one because the BLM said several controversial issues that needed to be “deferred.”
 One of these issues resulted from a clause that was included in the 1989 San Pedro River Riparian River Management Plan that said, “Lands may also be obtained outside the boundaries for the protection and enhancement of the resource values found outside the EIS area.”
 The official boundaries of the SPRNCA included the upstream stretches of the San Pedro south of Interstate 10.
 Conservationists wanted the BLM to acquire more riparian habitat along the downstream stretches of the river, north of I-10 to its confluence with the Gila River.

 In 1988, however, the Arizona Supreme Court had put a stop to the State Land Department conducting exchanges with the BLM.
 The court had issued a ruling that the Arizona Legislature needed to amend the Arizona Constitution to give the State Land Department the authority to make land exchanges, even though Congress had authorized the state to make them in 1936.
 Until the legislature passed that amendment, the court said, state lands could only be acquired by purchase at a public auction.
 Subsequently, the BLM’s plan to acquire more riparian habitat along the San Pedro north of I-10 had to rely upon the purchase of private land from willing sellers.

 Local landowners reacted angrily when the BLM released a map in June 1992 that showed the private parcels it wanted to acquire along that part of the San Pedro.
-Subsequently, Arizona BLM Director Les Rosenkrance suspended the initiative and explained in his subsequent partial RMP decision that a new planning process had been initiated with local landowners to resolve the conflicts.
+Subsequently, Arizona BLM Director Les Rosenkrance suspended the initiative and explained in the partial 1992 RMP decision that a new planning process had been initiated with local landowners to resolve the conflicts.

 In 1994 Rosenkrance issued another partial decision for the Safford District RMP regarding the issues that had been deferred from his 1992 decision.
 In regards to the acquisition of land along the San Pedro north of I-10, he said the BLM was adopting a new review process agreed to by the local landowners.
 It had the goal of determining if the conservation of riparian resources could be “accomplished without acquiring title to the land.”
 This effectively put an end to the BLM’s efforts to acquire more land along the San Pedro outside the boundaries of the SPRNCA.